Wembley Stadium, London

 The enduring friendship between Damon Albarn, Graham Coxon, Alex James and Dave Rowntree shines via in a set that veers from lairy capers to bittersweet ballads

-Has anyone ever been extra excited to headline Wembley Stadium than Damon Albarn?
-The Blur frontman anoints it “a temple for the agnostic”, pays tribute to Freddie Mercury at Reside Help, delights in the echo when he speaks, and turns breakneck instrumental Lot 105 into an ode to the place, teaching the gang to chant “Wembley” in rhythm.
+Has anybody ever been extra excited to headline Wembley Stadium than Damon Albarn?
+The Blur frontman anoints it “a temple for the agnostic”, pays tribute to Freddie Mercury at Stay Help, delights within the echo when he speaks, and turns breakneck instrumental Lot 105 into an ode to the place, coaching the gang to chant “Wembley” in rhythm.
 “Clearly we’ve been waiting for this second all our lives,” he says.
-That a lot could be very clear.
+That much could be very clear.

 Blur give good reunion.
-Their bridge-mending set at Glastonbury in 2009 was one of the crucial emotional nights in the pageant’s historical past.
-Marking the closing of the London Olympics at Hyde Park in 2012, they felt quite like Britain’s national band.
-The joys of headlining Wembley for 2 nights – a trophy that eluded them at their mid-90s peak – insures towards diminishing returns.
-Albarn could also be a famously stressed musician, slaloming between Gorillaz, Africa Categorical and so forth, however he's all the time visibly moved to be sharing a stage with Graham Coxon, Alex James and Dave Rowntree, whose four-cornered friendship is crucial to their attraction.
-Basically unchanged of their 50s, they still appear to be the one 90s band who might have been an animated TV show.
+Their bridge-mending set at Glastonbury in 2009 was probably the most emotional nights within the pageant’s history.
+Marking the closing of the London Olympics at Hyde Park in 2012, they felt moderately like Britain’s nationwide band.
+The joys of headlining Wembley for two nights – a trophy that eluded them at their mid-90s peak – insures towards diminishing returns.
+Albarn may be a famously stressed musician, slaloming between Gorillaz, Africa Categorical and so forth, but he's all the time visibly moved to be sharing a stage with Graham Coxon, Alex James and Dave Rowntree, whose four-cornered friendship is essential to their attraction.
+Basically unchanged in their 50s, they still appear to be the one 90s band who might have been an animated TV show.

 Continue reading...